Admissions, Tuition and Fees

 Other prospective students are encouraged to make a counseling appointment by calling (815) 224-0360.
 A counselor will help plan the first semester class schedule and an overall educational plan.
 Course prerequisites will be enforced through the registration process.

-After a counseling appointment, course registration forms should be taken to the Office of Admissions and Records where course selections are entered by an Enrollment Services Assistant.
+After a counseling appointment, course registration forms should be taken to the Office of Admissions, Records and Transfer Services (CTC 101) where course selections are entered by an Enrollment Services Assistant.
 A registration/fee statement is generated and given to the student.
 Students registering through WebAdvisor will receive a statement and are responsible for adhering to payment deadlines.